thiagoesteves/deployex/README.md

 [error] Invalid version map at: /tmp/myphoenixapp/versions/myphoenixapp/local/current.json reason: enoent
 ```

-Now you can visit [`localhost:5001`](http://localhost:5001) from your browser.
+Now you can visit [`localhost:5001`](http://localhost:5001) from your browser and enter the credentials for the admin user, *__username: admin password: admin__*.
 You should expect the following dashboard:

 ![Empty Dashboard](/docs/deployex_no_monitoring_app.png)